jerryheir/solidcad-test/README.md

 ### IMPORTANT NOTES

-TO RUN TEST on the server, cd into the backend folder and run `yarn test:e2e` OR `yarn test`
+TO RUN TEST on the server, cd into the backend folder and run `yarn test:e2e` OR `yarn test` TO RUN TEST on the server, cd into the frontend folder and run `yarn test`